nextcloud/documentation/developer_manual/general/security.rst

 .. note:: Should you ever require to print something unescaped, double check if it is really needed.
 If there is no other way (e.g. when including of subtemplates) use `print_unescaped`  with care.

-If you use the App Framework with Twig templates everything is already escaped by default.

 JavaScript
 ~~~~~~~~~~